rickkosse/waterpump-predictor-app/README.md

 - `app.py`: Main Flask application file.
 - `Dockerfile`: Docker configuration file.
-- `.dockerignore`: Files and directories to ignore in the Docker build process.
 - `requirements.txt`: Python dependencies.
 - `tanzania.geojson`: GeoJSON file containing the geographical data for Tanzania.
 - `templates/index.html`: HTML template for the Flask application.
 - `static/js/map.js`: JavaScript file for handling the map interactions.
-- `deployment.yaml`: Kubernetes deployment configuration.
-- `service.yaml`: Kubernetes service configuration.

 ## Contributing

 Feel free to fork this project and submit pull requests.
 Any contributions, suggestions, or improvements are welcome.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements